Spider-Man Unlimited (comics): Plot

-Cletus Kasady has been transferred from the Vault to Ravencroft Institute for some tests.
+Cletus Kasady has been transferred from the Vault to Ravencroft for some tests.
 He there reveals that the alien symbiote which made him the supervillain Carnage infected his bloodstream before it died, allowing Kasady's metabolism to produce an imitation of the symbiote.
-Using this faux symbiote, he slaughters the guards and doctors.
-Carnage comes across a fellow Ravencroft inmate, Shriek.
-She persuades him to free her so she can join his killing spree.
+Using this faux symbiote, he kills the guards and doctors.
+Carnage comes across a fellow Ravencroft inmate, Shriek, who persuades him to free her so she can join his killing spree.

 Peter Parker and Mary Jane Watson are at the wake after Harry Osborn's funeral.
 J. Jonah Jameson thinks Spider-Man was responsible for Harry's downfall (as the Green Goblin).
 Peter is incredibly mixed up as he comforts Harry's wife Liz Allan.
 Mary Jane is upset from the whole Harry fallout and asks Peter to give up being Spider-Man, for a couple of weeks at least, so things can settle down.
 He agrees.

 Out on the streets, Carnage is attacked by Spider-Man's doppelganger.
 Carnage ensnares and attempts to kill it, but Shriek stops him with a sonic blast and says she is adopting the doppelganger.
 Peter goes for a takeout and hears on the radio about Carnage's escape.
 He changes to Spider-Man and goes swinging off to find Carnage.
 He is attacked by Shriek and the doppelganger instead, who quickly defeat him.
 Spider-Man topples off a building into a back alley as the doppelganger and Shriek swing off.

 Because Carnage used him as a hostage before, Jonah is immediately informed by the authorities of his escape.
 Jonah enters his Bugle office with plans to flee New York, only to find himself in a meeting with Carnage, who neglected to make an appointment.

 1999 series (vol. 2)

 Spider-Man Unlimited Wizard Edition

 Spider-Man Unlimited Wizard Edition is a Marvel comic book series that was printed in 1999, and told the story of Spider-Man's new adventures in the Spider-Man Unlimited television series.
-In this storyline, Spider-Man sports a new costume - one similar to that worn by Ben Reilly and May "Mayday" Parker - made using Nanotechnology "discretely borrowed" from Reed Richards.
+In this storyline, Spider-Man sports a new costume - one similar to that worn by Ben Reilly and May "Mayday" Parker - made using nanotechnology "discretely borrowed" from Reed Richards.
 In this series, Spider-Man also confronts a species known as the Bestials: monsters created by the High Evolutionary which rule a planet called Counter-Earth and outnumber the planet's human population.